PIECEWISE FUNCTION: How to Graph Piecewise Defined Functions? Brief Introduction, Examples and Uses:-

 The domain of f is (-∞, +∞), the following figure shows the graph of ‘f’;

 it consists of the portion of the line y=x-1 for which x<3, the point (3,5), and the portion of the line y = 2x+1 for which 3<x.
-The function values are either numbers less than 2, the number 5, or the numbers greater than 7.
+The function values are either numbers less than 2, the number 5, or numbers greater than 7.
 Therefore the range of f is the number 5 and the numbers (-∞, 2) ∪ (7, +∞).

 Example#2